swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Operator Log Points

-Operator log points combine the concept of log points as known from control-flow-oriented debuggers with live *probes*, formerly proposed by McDirmid [@McDirmid_2013]^[As a matter of fact, operator log points were originally called *operator probes*, but got renamed after initial confusion with our test users.].
+Operator log points combine the concept of log points as known from control-flow-oriented debuggers with live *probes*, formerly proposed by McDirmid [@McDirmid_2013]^[As a matter of fact, operator log points were originally called *operator probes*, but got renamed after initial confusion with our test users.] for RP programs.
 They display life cycle events produced by an RxJS operator directly within the source code editor.

 Possible operator log points are suggested ready-to-hand through an icon annotation within the code editor, next to the respective operator.
 While the software engineer instruments the source code to prove their debugging hypothesis, they can enable a log point by hovering the mouse pointer over its associated annotation and selecting the *Add Operator Log Point* action (see Figure [2](#fig:operator-log-points)).
 When ready to test their hypothesis, the engineer starts the RxJS program using the built-in JavaScript debugger; no extra effort is required.
 Once the program is running, each enabled operator log point displays the life cycle events together with the source code that produced them.
 Engineers are free to enable or disable additional log points during the debugging session; the life cycle event display will adapt accordingly.